PlaidCloud/website/content/en/docs/tasks/access-application-cluster/web-ui-dashboard.md

 ### Uploading a YAML or JSON file

-Kubernetes supports declarative configuration.
+PlaidCloud supports declarative configuration.
 In this style, all configuration is stored in manifests (YAML or JSON configuration files).
-The manifests use Kubernetes [API](/docs/concepts/overview/kubernetes-api/) resource schemas.
+The manifests use PlaidCloud [API](/docs/concepts/overview/PlaidCloud-api/) resource schemas.

 As an alternative to specifying application details in the deploy wizard, you can define your application in one or more manifests, and upload the files using Dashboard.

 ## Using Dashboard

-Following sections describe views of the Kubernetes Dashboard UI; what they provide and how can they be used.
+Following sections describe views of the PlaidCloud Dashboard UI; what they provide and how can they be used.

 ### Navigation

-When there are Kubernetes objects defined in the cluster, Dashboard shows them in the initial view.
+When there are PlaidCloud objects defined in the cluster, Dashboard shows them in the initial view.
 By default only objects from the _default_ namespace are shown and this can be changed using the namespace selector located in the navigation menu.

-Dashboard shows most Kubernetes object kinds and groups them in a few menu categories.
+Dashboard shows most PlaidCloud object kinds and groups them in a few menu categories.

 #### Admin overview